MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-load-balance-network-traffic.md

 ### Script for creating VIP to load balance external network traffic

 The following example script creates the VIP from a public IP network to load balance the workload VMs WGB-001 & WGB-002 on port 80.
+::: moniker range="sc-vmm-2019"
+This script can be used to create load balancing VIP by passing IPv6 VIP address as well.
+::: moniker-end

 The workload VMs can be connected to a **no isolation** network or **network virtualization** enabled VM networks.